Skip to main content

 Cambria design shown: Everleigh Warm™ paired with Silhouette by Benjamin Moore

-We sat down with Benjamin Moore’s Color Marketing & Development Specialist Molly Lynch to learn a bit about how Benjamin Moore arrived at its 2026 Color of the Year and corresponding palette of eight colors—referenced together as Tailored Classics.
+We sat down with Benjamin Moore’s Color Marketing & Development Specialist Molly Lynch to learn a bit about how Benjamin Moore arrived at its Color of the Year 2026 and corresponding palette—referenced together as Tailored Classics.

 “We were really inspired by suiting,” says Lynch.
 Think of a stylishly put-together suit.
 The aspects of thoughtfully assembling a look in fashion is similar in a home.
 When you pair everything well, you design a space that feels enduring.

 Leaning into “classic” is born of what Lynch says has been, “trend cycles going so quickly, it’s been hard for people to keep up from an interiors perspective.”
 Whether it’s concern over budgeting for limitless change or the environmental impact of that, Lynch says, “We’re starting to notice a slowdown in the trend cycle.
 People are looking for something classic that they don’t have to think about changing constantly.”
-Welcome Tailored Classics anchored by the Benjamin Moore 2026 Color of the Year—Silhouette, a beautiful charcoal hue with notes of espresso.
+Welcome Tailored Classics anchored by the Benjamin Moore Color of the Year 2026—Silhouette AF-655, an elegant color that weaves rich esprresso hues with refined notes of charcoal.

 Now, let’s dive into those tips for pairing this beautiful paint palette with select Cambria quartz designs for four put-together looks that reflect a variety of feelings you can create in your spaces.